 Tilt Rotor Planes¶

 Tilt rotors are treated by ArduPilot as a special type of QuadPlane.
-You should start off by reading the QuadPlane documentation <quadplane-support before moving onto this tilt-rotor specific documentation.
+You should start off by reading the QuadPlane documentation before moving onto this tilt-rotor specific documentation.

 In ArduPilot nomenclature, a tilt-rotor is a type of VTOL aircraft where transition between hover and forward flight is accomplished by tilting one or more rotors so that it provides forward thrust instead of upward thrust.